 This year, the Interactivity track at CHI PLAY invites submissions in two main categories, research and design.
 Submissions to the research category are expected to make a contribution to our understanding of how humans interact with playful technologies, which needs to be evidenced by thoroughly situating results in previous research in our field when preparing the extended abstract.
 Submissions to the design category are expected to provide an experience that engages conference attendees and stimulates conversation; in their abstract submission we expect authors to describe and reflect on the expected experience.

-In their submission (in total max 100MB), we ask that authors outline their system in accordance with their submission category (research or design) and provide a supplement that discusses the general requirements of their Interactivity along with a brief description on how the system will be presented at the conference.
-Furthermore, authors are expected to provide a short video of their system.
+In their submission (in total max 100MB), we ask that authors outline their system in accordance with their submission category (research or design) and to provide a short video of their system.

 - Paper submission.
 A maximum of 4 pages in the interim SIGCHI template, excluding references.
 Submissions to the research category need to discuss related research in detail; submissions to the design category are expected to provide a description and reflection on the expected experience.
 Please do not anonymize your abstract.

 - Video.
-A 60 second video demonstrating your system, and showcases how users interact with it.
+A three to five minutes video demonstrating your system, and showcases how users interact with it, detailing the expected experience.
 We recommend that you encode your video as an MP4 using the H.264 codec.
-The video will be used for reviewing purposes only.
+The video will be used for reviewing purposes and as a source for presentation and discussion during the conference.

 Please note that we will ask you to indicate your submission category (research or design) when uploading your information to PCS, and that each submission will be reviewed against the requirements for the specific category.